 My marriage lasted almost twenty-seven years and then when the kids moved out, we went separate directions.

 I have much for which to be thankful and I am very grateful!
 My life is rich and full.
 My favorite activity is to participate in Oregon Adventist Men's Chorus .
 We're a volunteer group of guys who pray together and love singing and sharing the good news of the gospel.
 We've been fortunate enough over the years to sing in such places as The Philippines, Toronto, St. Louis, Kenya, Tanzania, Romania, Ukraine, and South Africa.
 We have spawned male choruses in Romania, Spain, and South Africa.

-They say that in every life some rain must fall.The cloudburst in my life came when my son took his own life.
+They say that in every life some rain must fall.The cloudburst in my life came when I lost my son.
 He was 39 years old.
 Dianne also lost a grown son so we both have experienced sadness in our lives.
 A commonality we wish we did not share.

 I owe much to my extended family.
 As I was experiencing divorce and recovery, they played a vital role in helping me redefine reality.
 I owe a debt to them I can never repay.